-- 1. Introduction to the international peace and security goals related to uses of ICTs; - 2 Links between national and international cyber security efforts, processes and actors; - 3.
+- 1. Introduction to the international peace and security goals related to uses of ICTs: - 2 Links between national and international cyber security efforts, processes and actors; - 3.
 Introduction to international cyber security consultations and dialogues (UN GGE, ASEAN, ARF, OSCE, AU, OAS, London Process etc.); - 4.
 Applicability of the international law as outlined in the UN GGE reports; - 5.
 Norms of responsible state behavior as outlined in the UN GGE reports; - 6.
 CBMs and international cooperation in the cyberspace (as outlined in the UN GGE, OSCE, ARF etc. reports); - 7.
-Best practices in national cyber security strategy building, policy development and legislation; - 8.
-Presentations and panel discussions on regional and national cyber security concerns, perspectives and policy options; - 9.
-Table-top exercises tailored to the target audience priorities and requirements.
+Best practices in national cyber security strategy building, policy development and legislation; - 8 Best practices in Cert building and Cert-Cert cooperation; - 9.
+Presentations and panel discussions on regional and national cyber security concerns, perspectives and policy options; - 10.Table-top exercises tailored to the target audience priorities and requirements.